Supreme-Ed/Blocky-Math-Champ/STRUCTURE_BUILDING_TASKS.md

 - [ ] 5.10.6.
 Manually verify structures appear correctly in the scene.
 - [ ] 5.10.7.
 Record the result of the manual verification and ESLint run in a results log.
 - [ ] 5.10.8.
 Commit the changes to git if all checks pass.

-### 5.11.
-Create UI feedback for successful structure building
-- [ ] 5.11.1.
-Create a StructureBuildFeedback.tsx component.
-- [ ] 5.11.2.
-Implement visual and audio feedback when a structure is built.
-- [ ] 5.11.3.
-Add congratulatory message with structure name and difficulty.
-- [ ] 5.11.4.
-Run ESLint on StructureBuildFeedback.tsx.
-- [ ] 5.11.5.
-Manually verify feedback appears correctly.
-- [ ] 5.11.6.
-Record the result of the manual verification and ESLint run in a results log.
-- [ ] 5.11.7.
-Commit the changes to git if all checks pass.

 ### 5.12.
 Add persistence for built structures
 - [ ] 5.12.1.
 Create a builtStructuresManager.ts module.